 What Is Ebonite?

 Ebonite is a material that is a form of hard rubber.
-The rubber goes through a long vulcanizing process that makes it hard, durable, and highly resistant to both wear and chemicals.
+The rubber goes through a long vulcanizing process that makes it hard, durable, and highly resistant to chemicals.
+Vulcanized rubber is also quite wear resistant, which is one reason many vintage ebonite pens have aged so well.

-“Ebonite” in particular is a brand name of a company that first made this hard rubber, known as Ebonite International.
-The company used the material in many different applications, including its own brand of bowling bowls which were sold under the brand of Ebonite.
-Ebonite might be a brand name, but all forms of hard, vulcanized rubber are generally called “ebonite” within the pen community.
+“Ebonite” is actually the brand name of the company that first made this hard rubber, known as Ebonite International.
+The company used the material in many different applications, including its own brand of bowling bowls which were sold under the brand name of Ebonite.
+Ebonite might be a brand name, but all forms of hard, vulcanized rubber are generally called “ebonite” within the pen community in the same way that you might refer to a generic facial tissue as a “Kleenex.”

-Ebonite is mostly used in the barrel and grip section of the pen, but it can also be used in the feed.
+Ebonite is mostly used in the barrel and grip section of a fountain pen, but it can also be used in the feed.
 Some pens will have a full body made of ebonite while others will only have an ebonite feed.
-This can be seen in the Aurora Optima pen
+This can be seen in the Aurora Optima pen, as well as a number of pens from Wancher, who will let users customize their pen by offering to upgrade it from a plastic feed to an ebonite one for a surcharge of $40.

-Much of today’s ebonite (at least for pens) is made in Japan, by companies like Nikko Ebonite.
+Much of today’s ebonite (at least for pens) is made in Japan, by companies like Nikko Ebonite, who, in particular, is known for their manufacturing quality.

 Who Makes Ebonite Pens?